pauloohaha/mmwave-radar-from-first-taste-to-give-up/RangeProc DPU.md

   >![图片](https://user-images.githubusercontent.com/85469000/177108053-539f9a32-b301-4bbb-a667-e9a1b11f7fe1.png)

   At last, all the preperation is finished and *rangeProcHWA_HardwareConfig()* is called to acutally config the EDMAs and HWA.
-  Depend on interleave or not, the function call the subsequent function corespondingly:
+  Depend on whether the ADC sample is interleaved or not, the function call the subsequent function corespondingly:
   >![图片](https://user-images.githubusercontent.com/85469000/177122216-1e2cce5d-dd90-4dee-8761-5d14786a2aea.png)

   Take non interleaved *rangeProcHWA_ConifgNonInterleaveMode()* as example.
 It mainly config the EDMA for data in (if isolated mode), the HWA parameter set and EDMA for data out.